-You may work towards the IMI Panel Accreditation or IMI Accreditation Cosmetic Repair.
-These involves sitting practical exams and completing online knowledge tests.
+You may work towards the IMI Accreditation: Panel or IMI Accreditation: Cosmetic Repair.
+This involves sitting practical exams and completing online knowledge tests.
 There are two levels of job roles within IMI Accreditation Panel: Technician and Senior Technician.
 IMI Accreditation Cosmetic Repair has three levels: PDR Technician, Technician and Senior Technician.

 You will need to keep up to date with new materials that vehicle manufacturers use.

 After getting experience, you could become a senior technician, supervisor or manager.

 You could move into training or become self-employed.